Sean Reynolds (baseball): San Diego Padres

 On August 1, 2023, Reynolds and Garrett Cooper were traded to the San Diego Padres in exchange for Ryan Weathers.
 He made 17 appearances for the Triple–A El Paso Chihuahuas, but struggled to a 13.50 ERA with 19 strikeouts in 16 innings.

 Reynolds was optioned to Triple–A El Paso to begin the 2024 season.
 On July 12, 2024, Reynolds was promoted to the major leagues for the first time.
+He made nine appearances for San Diego during his rookie campaign, recording an 0.82 ERA with 21 strikeouts over 11 innings of work.

+Reynolds made 19 appearances for the Padres in 2025, logging an 0–1 record and 5.33 ERA with 25 strikeouts over 27 innings of work.
+On November 21, 2025, he was non-tendered by San Diego and became a free agent.

+Yokohama DeNA BayStars

+On December 12, 2025, Reynolds signed with the Yokohama DeNA BayStars of Nippon Professional Baseball.